chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

     },
 ```

+Note that a future update to Chef RFC 022 will introduce a standardized format
+for cookbook identifiers based on the content of the cookbook and will
+introduce strict server-side checking of the identifier field.

 #### `named_run_lists` Field (Optional)

 Named run lists provide a replacement for the override run list feature in Chef